 Challenge accepted

-The Challenge Fund for Youth Employment (CFYE) started in 2019.
-Now at our midway point, we share our achievements for 2021 and the insights we have gathered about supporting initiatives to create decent jobs for youth in Africa and the Middle East.
+As the Challenge Fund for Youth Employment (CFYE) reaches its midway point, we take this opportunity to reflect on our progress since its inception in 2019 and highlight our achievements for 2022.
+Along this journey, we have gathered valuable insights on supporting initiatives that aim to create meaningful and decent job opportunities for the youth in Africa and the Middle East.

 About the CFYE